Typhoon Vongfong rapidly intensifies as it nears the Philippines

 With typhoons or hurricanes, rapid intensification is an increase in maximum sustained winds of 35 mph (55 kph) in 24 hours.

-From Tuesday afternoon to Wednesday afternoon, Vongfong easily met that definition, strengthening from a modest tropical storm with winds of 60 mph (95 kph) to the equivalent of a major hurricane.
+From Tuesday afternoon to Wednesday afternoon, Vongfong -- known as Ambo in the Philippines -- easily met that definition, strengthening from a modest tropical storm with winds of 60 mph (95 kph) to the equivalent of a major hurricane.
 Maximum sustained winds are now up to 120 mph (195 kph) and the storm is still strengthening.

 This area of the world is no stranger to rapid intensification.
 Many storms undergo rapid intensification each year due to the extremely warm sea surface temperatures.